-- Curt Schmidt, Director of Public Safety (612) 659-6902 - Bobbi Davis, Vice President of Human Resources and Workforce Equity (612) 659-6319 - Becky Nordin, Dean of Students (612) 659-6712 - Bryce Gloppen, Senior Student Conduct and Complaint Officer (612) 659-6729 - Daniel Alberts, Associate Director of Public Safety (612) 659-6908 - Jacques Beech, Public Safety Supervisor (612) 659-6907
+- Curt Schmidt, Director of Public Safety (612) 659-6902 - Dianna Cusick, Chief Human Resources Officer (612) 659-6319 - Becky Nordin, Dean of Student (612) 659-6712 - Bryce Gloppen, Senior Student Conduct and Complaint Officer (612) 659-6729 - Brian Owens, Associate Director of Public Safety (612) 659-6908 - Jacques Beech, Public Safety Supervisor (612) 659-6907

-Reports to the Public Safety Department and the above-listed individuals will ensure that crimes are documented and assessed for the need to issue a Timely Warning Notification and for inclusion in the daily crime log and annual statistical disclosure.
+Reports to the Public Safety Department and the above-listed individuals will ensure that crimes are documented and assessed for the need to issue a Timely Warning and for inclusion in the daily crime log and annual statistical disclosure.

-Issuance of Timely Warning Notifications
+Issuance of Timely Warnings

-The Minneapolis College Public Safety Department is responsible for issuing a Timely Warning Notification or "Security Alert" to the campus community in cases of murder, non-negligent manslaughter, negligent manslaughter, rape, fondling, statutory rape, incest, robbery, aggravated assault, burglary, arson, motor vehicle theft and any bias-motivated crimes, where the Director of Public Safety (or the Director's designee) determines there is a serious or continuing threat to the college community.
+The Minneapolis College Public Safety Department is responsible for issuing a Timely Warning or "Security Alert" to the campus community in cases of murder, non-negligent manslaughter, negligent manslaughter, rape, fondling, statutory rape, incest, robbery, aggravated assault, burglary, arson, motor vehicle theft and any bias-motivated crimes, where the Director of Public Safety (or the Director's designee) determines there is a serious or continuing threat to the college community.

 Timely Warnings or "Security Alerts" are used to inform the community that an incident has been reported.
 These reports may be from members of the college, the community, or received directly from local law enforcement.
 Security Alerts will contain general information about the incident and how incidents of a similar nature might be prevented.
 Minneapolis College will take careful steps to ensure that no personally identifiable information about the victim will be included in the alert.